Angelo1211/HybridRenderingEngine/README.md

 * [Parallel Computer Architecture and Programming](http://15418.courses.cs.cmu.edu/tsinghua2017/home) : Intro to the GPU programming model.
 * [Doom(2016) - Graphics Study](http://www.adriancourreges.com/blog/2016/09/09/doom-2016-graphics-study/): Dissection of a frame in the id Tech 6 engine.
 * [Siggraph2016 - The Devil is in the Details: idTech 666](https://www.slideshare.net/TiagoAlexSousa/siggraph2016-the-devil-is-in-the-details-idtech-666?next_slideshow=1): A behind-the scenes look into the renderer tech of DOOM 2016.
 Probably the biggest inspiration in terms of features and overall quality level that I'm striving for.
-* [Efficient Real-Time Shading with Many Lights](https://www.zora.uzh.ch/id/eprint/107598/1/a11-olsson.pdf): An introduction to cluster shading directly from the writers of the original paper.
+* [Efficient Real-Time Shading with Many Lights](https://www.zora.uzh.ch/id/eprint/107598/1/a11-olsson.pdf): An introduction to clustered shading directly from the writers of the original paper.
 Also outlines some practical tips from industry veterans.
 * [Real Shading in Unreal Engine 4](https://blog.selfshadow.com/publications/s2013-shading-course/karis/s2013_pbs_epic_notes_v2.pdf): The principles and implementation details behind UE4 physically based shading model.
 Includes shader code!
 * [Forward vs Deferred vs Forward+ Rendering with DirectX 11](https://www.3dgep.com/forward-plus/): Detailed overview of different rendering algorithms.